 Did you know that fatigue is often one of the longest-lasting symptoms of brain injury?
 Fatigue can impact an individual’s ability to function in daily life, but mindfulness has proven to reduce depressive symptoms, overall stress and fatigue in patients with traumatic brain injury.
 In addition to depressive symptoms, mindfulness can also decrease pain intensity and increase energy levels.
 Fully understanding all the benefits of mindfulness, ABI Wellness’s program includes 10-15 minutes of guided meditation each day.

 Interdisciplinary Health Tracking

 Utilizing automated tools to deliver up-to-the-minute patient activity and satisfactory tracking, ABI Wellness’s focus is on interdisciplinary health through quality of life tracking, which allows facilitators to monitor changes in patients’ daily lives throughout treatment.
-This pillar includes bi-weekly, one-on-one clinical counselling sessions for each patient.

 This program is a comprehensive approach to addressing cognitive deficits through cognitive training, aerobic exercise, mindfulness practice and holistic health tracking.

 Based on each client’s learning profile, an individualized program of targeted exercises is designed to address four cognitive areas involved in reasoning, memory, executive functioning, attention and planning.

 Half-Day clients must spend a minimum of four 40-minute periods per day on cognitive exercises at the program site, with a minimum aggregate of three hours and 20 minutes per cognitive exercise each week (comprising of one 40-minute period per day for five days a week).